Archive for April 2010

 I’m in Sand Springs, Oklahoma today.
 I fly out in a little bit, from the Tulsa airport to go to Medford, Oregon.

 I wanted to travel today with my clothes all washed and clean.
-I didn’t have any cash on me, so I stopped at the Quick Trip service station.
-They have an ATM machine.
+I didn’t have any cash on me, so I stopped at the Quick Trip service station to check my bitcoin balanced and transferred some to my bank account.
+After reading Midas Letter Crypto News, I had gotten into buying and selling bitcoins for personal investments.
+Once I successfully transferred the cryptocurrency to USD currency, I found an ATM machine that they have.
 I swiped my card and punched in the amount I wanted.
 The machine informed me that it was going to charge me $1.50 for the transaction.
 I had to accept or decline.
 I accepted.
 It was the Bank’s “Cost Of Doing Business.”

 I went to the Laundromat.
 A pixie haired great grandma named Maude was the lone employee.
 Both doors stood open to allow for cooler air to blow through the warm room.
 Maude said that in the summer, it got very hot in the laundry.
 She said that she had air conditioning at home, but even when it was 90 degrees in her bedroom, she didn’t turn on the air.
 She said if she did, it would make the heat uncomfortable for her when she got to work.
 Not turning on the air conditioning was what Maude was willing to pay to better enjoy her job.
 For her it was the personal “Cost Of Doing Business.”
 She did it without being asked.